Free editors that stand toe-to-toe with Adobe

 If you haven’t heard of Photo Pos Pro, you’re in for a treat.
 This free Photoshop alternative aims to give the best of both worlds, offering interfaces for both novice and advanced users.
 The novice option puts one-click filters and automatic adjustments at the fore, while the latter closely resembles Photoshop.
 Both are well designed, and more intuitive than GIMP’s endless lists and menus.

-Photo Pos Pro offers both layers and layer masks, as well as superb clone and healing brushes.
+Like Photoshop, Photo Pos Pro offers both layers and layer masks, as well as superb clone and healing brushes.
 All the expected color-refining tools are present and correct.
 There’s support for batch-editing and scripts to save time on routine tasks, you can import images directly from a scanner or camera.

 Photo Pos Pro offers plugins in the form of extra frames and templates, and you can create and save your own filters for future use.